 The real face of white australia is a thought-provoking and innovative website, created as part of the Invisible Ausralians project.
 The experimental browser showcases, in random order, portraits of individuals who were monitored by the Australian government.
 Using a facial detection script, the creators of the website extracted portraits from thousands of government documents.
 You can read about the specifics of the program here.
 The finished product, an experimental browser, allows the user to “explore the records of the White Australia Policy, through the faces of those people.”
 Not only can users view the faces of those afflicted, they can also click on each portrait to view primary sources associated with the respective individual.
 This practice gives users a chance at analyzing some material aspects in 2D; stamps, signatures, and wear and tear are visible on the digitized documents.

 Mainwhile in Brazil, artist Angelica Dass is in the process of creating a “chromatic inventory” of human skin tones, a project that destabilizes contemporary understandings of race and colour.
-The humanae project involves capturing portraits of people of all ages, sizes, and ethnicities, and matching their skin colour to a ©Pantone colour shade (Pantone is supposedly a universal colour system).
+The humanae project involves capturing portraits of people of all ages, sizes, and ethnicities, and matching their skin colour to a ©Pantone colour shade.
 Dass accomplishes this by taking an 11×11 pixel sample of her subject, and uses the sample to colour the background of the portrait.
 The background colour is then matched to its respective Pantone shade.
 People as paint chips?
 Can you find your match?
 Dass comments that her “utlimate goal is to record and catalogue, through a scientific a measurement, all possible shades of human skin.”
 This neat art project is in the process of becoming an archive of human colour.

 Both The real face of white australia and humanae subvert ideas of race and colour through visual representation with the help of portraits.
-The real face website unleashes historical images from the archive, shaping them into an online exhibit, through a narrative of surveillance and discrimination.
-Angelica Dass’ work on humanae is literally a living archive, a repertoire of anonymous human faces that break down boundaries of race and skin colour.
-Hundreds of colours and faces join together, each one is unique.
+The real face website unleashes historical images from the archive, shaping them into an online exhibit through a narrative of surveillance and discrimination.
+Angelica Dass’ work on humanae is literally a living archive – a repertoire of anonymous human faces – that strips the boundaries of race and skin colour.
+Hundreds of unique colours and faces join together.
 These websites demonstrate how race is very much a social construct.

 While browsing the real faces of white australia, it struck me how I was reading some faces as ‘caucasian.’
 It was only after viewing their documentation, that I was surprised to discover that some individuals with mixed and eastern European ancestry, who I thought were caucasian, were caterogized by officials as ‘non-white’ based on their place of origin.
 Although the practice of categorizing people of mixed ancestry primarily by their non-caucasian lineage can often be found in textual records, (in Canada you can check out the Canada census from the early twentieth century to see an example of this), it is much more striking to study the faces of those deemed ‘non-white’.
 Both of these groundbraking projects, rooted in the past and the present, make us question if race/ethnicity is something that can be measured with the naked eye